 Water-poof vs. Washable

-Crying and looking pretty at the same time is
+Crying and looking pretty at the same time is enough of a battle.
+Don't worsen your stakes by wearing washable mascara.

 Now, the advantages to washable aren't as self-explanatory as water-proof.
 While washable mascara will run off with just about any aqueous solution, the most commonly used being water, water-proof mascara will not come off unless you use make-up remover or scrub really hard with soap (the latter's not advisable).
 I have always preferred waterproof mascara because eye-makeup remover is quite inexpensive and while many people use cotton balls or cosmetic cotton pads to apply it to their lashes, you could get away with using tissue.
 In addition to that, you will never be that girl who teared up on a pretty day and ended up with black tears marring her cheeks.